hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-glpce-deploying-and-scaling-traditional-applications.md

 }
 </style>

-In my first blog post on [HPE GreenLake for Private Cloud Enterprise: Exploring a flexible infrastructure resource pool](https://developer.hpe.com/blog/hpe-greenlake-for-private-cloud-enterprise--Exploring-a-flexible-infrastructure-resource-pool/)I underscored the flexible nature of HPE GreenLake for Private Cloud Enterprise infrastructure.
+In my first blog post on [HPE GreenLake for Private Cloud Enterprise: Exploring a flexible infrastructure resource pool](https://developer.hpe.com/blog/hpe-greenlake-for-private-cloud-enterprise--Exploring-a-flexible-infrastructure-resource-pool/) I underscored the flexible nature of HPE GreenLake for Private Cloud Enterprise infrastructure.
 Its transparent cost analytics stand out as a significant benefit, aiding organizations in making well-informed financial and infrastructural choices.
 In our present digital era, having the right infrastructure is imperative, a need that HPE GreenLake for Private Cloud Enterprise aptly fulfills through its robust support for automated tools like Terraform and Ansible, ensuring seamless and efficient infrastructure management and scaling.
 In this second segment, I will delve further into the enhanced features of HPE GreenLake for Private Cloud Enterprise: Virtual Machines.
 This exploration will highlight the substantial support these services extend to modern businesses.
 By demystifying the intricacies of deploying and efficiently scaling traditional applications, HPE GreenLake for Private Cloud Enterprise stands as a pivotal ally for contemporary enterprise operations.

 **Introduction**